Home -> Free In 30! -> Save and Invest

 Save and Invest

 Now that you have paid off all your non-tax-deductible debt, there are 4 things you can do with your pay yourself first money.
 Any of these is a good choice.
-Also, Tax Free Savings Accounts (TFSAs) can be used instead of or in addition to Registered Retirement Savings Plans (RRSPs).
+In Canada Tax Free Savings Accounts (TFSAs) can be used instead of or in addition to Registered Retirement Savings Plans (RRSPs).
+The new tax free First Home Savings Account (FHSA), introduced in 2023, is a tax-free registered savings plan - tax deduction for contributions, and no tax payable on eligible withdrawals.

 1. Use your pay yourself first money to make extra payments on your remaining non-tax-deductible debt.